AltimateAI/vscode-dbt-power-user/media/initialSetup.md

 # Welcome to the dbt Power User extension setup!

 **We're here to ensure a smooth setup process.
-If you need help or run into any questions, our support team is just a click away**
+If you need help or run into any questions, we are just a click away**

 **Need help?** [Chat with us](https://app.myaltimate.com/contactus) for support.